bancroftway/ideal-garbanzo/docs/architecture_plan.md

 ### 1.3 Constraints

 - **No Azure cloud dependencies** - The solution must run entirely on self-hosted infrastructure
-- **SQL Server only** - No Azure Storage, Azure Service Bus, or other Azure-specific backends
+- **PostgreSQL + Redis** - No Azure Storage, Azure Service Bus, or other Azure-specific backends
 - **.NET 10** - Using the latest .NET runtime with preview language features
 - **Zero build warnings** - All code must compile without warnings
+- **Frontend must be authenticated** - All client apps (web and mobile) must enforce authentication and authorization

 ---